 On occasion I represent receivers in commercial mortgage foreclosure cases.
-Last year, I posted this article after giving a little “Do’s and Don’ts” presentation to one of our receiver clients.
-Since I've been unable to create a new post this week, I thought re-share some of my tips here today related to receiverships over mortgaged real estate:
+Since I've been unable to create a new post this week, I thought re-share, with some updates, some of my tips here today related to receiverships over mortgaged real estate:

 1. Review and understand the proposed order appointing receiver before signing on.
 Ask an attorney (like me) to review and help negotiate terms, as needed.